 Click Here for tab for Halo by Beyoncé

-Beyonce is a true superstar with no shortage of iconic songs under her belt.
-She’s said that this song is an all-encompassing profession of her love for her lover.
-Needless to say, the song was a massive commercial success, with the official music video sitting at over a billion views on YouTube and winning all kinds of awards including Best Song at the 2009 MTV Music Awards.
+Beyoncé is a true superstar with no shortage of iconic songs under her belt.
+She’s said that this song is an all-encompassing expression of her love for her lover.
+Needless to say, it was a massive commercial success, with the official music video sitting at over 1.4 billion views on YouTube and winning all kinds of awards including Best Song at the 2009 MTV Music Awards.

-This is primarily a pop and R&B song so the larger focus is put on the string section and drums.
-But this is where the versatility of the guitar comes in as we can emulate the rhythm with our strumming and the notes with the chords we play.
-We’ll be using the chords G, Am, Em, and C for this song.
+This is primarily a pop and R&B song, so the larger focus is put on the string section and drums.
+This is where the versatility of the guitar comes in, as we can emulate the rhythm with our strumming and the notes with the chords we play.
+We’ll be using the chords: G, Am, Em, and C.

-To get the guitar in key and make the chords as easy to play as possible we’ll be using a capo on the 3rd fret.
-And although this is a finger picked piece it tends to stay in a fairly tight area without many huge jumps all over the fretboard, so it is something completely accessible to beginners.
+To get the guitar in key and make the chords as easy to play as possible, we’ll be using a capo on the 3rd fret.
+Although this is a fingerpicked piece, it tends to stay in a fairly tight area without many huge jumps all over the fretboard, so it remains completely accessible to beginners.